 Gartner

-The firm emphasizes a critical need for organizations to reassess AI investment strategies, as direct operational expenditures for AI integration are expected to increase.
+The firm emphasizes a critical need for organizations to reassess AI investment strategies as direct operational expenditures for integration are expected to increase.
 Enterprises must prepare for a transition from vendor-supported growth to managing potentially higher, direct costs.
 This strategic shift requires proactive financial planning to ensure sustained AI utilization and value realization beyond the initial adoption phase.

-Last updated May 10, 2026
+Last updated June 21, 2026

 Coverage